 Thinking about the funnel stages, we use the AAARRR framework.
-It describes the six key product metrics: awareness, acquisition, activation, retention, revenue, referral.
+It describes the six key product metrics: awareness, acquisition, activation, retention, revenue, and referral.

-Based on the yearly strategic company goals that we set using the OKR framework, we decide at the beginning of each quarter what funnel stage we’ll be working on.
+Based on the yearly strategic company goals we set using the OKR framework, we decide at the beginning of each quarter what funnel stage we’ll be working on.
 User activation is crucial for us — we want to increase the number of users making the first step in our product

 Okay, I got it.
 What happens next?
 How do you make up hypotheses and test them?